 If you do miss a payment, you will often get charged a late fee as well, so it’s a double whammy.

 Many people struggle with this.
 It is easy to forget to pay your account by the due date.
 Technology has fortunately helped with this as nowadays you can set a digital reminder.

 Better yet, simply automate it.

 I have had auto-payments set on my credit cards for years (for the full statement balance), and have NEVER missed a payment as a result.

 The large credit bureaus use multiple criteria to determine your credit score.
-One of those that relates directly to credit cards is the percentage of your credit limit used.
+One factor that relates directly to credit cards is the percentage of your credit limit used.
 For example, if you have a total of $2,000 available across all of your credit card accounts and have spent $150, that would be a credit utilization of 7.5%.

 Your goal should always be to keep it as close to 0% as possible, especially if you are applying for a new credit account or a loan.

 If that sounds hard, remember that having a budget is key.
 Sometimes it is necessary to make multiple payments during the month.
 By paying the credit card off regularly you will ensure your balance is always low (or zero).

 If you follow our philosophy on credit cards, you should only be using credit cards to spend money you have in your bank account and never spend money that it not accounted for in your budget.
 Racking up credit card debt can destroy dreams of financial freedom!